AmandaNobre/form-dynamic/projects/form-dynamic/README.md

 ![Version](https://img.shields.io/npm/v/form-dinamyc.svg )

 ## Description
-The form-dinamic is a solution whith objectve is minimize the coding in forms, so one json you can have mutch components in forms in primeng as: input (text and number),  select, treeSelect, autocomplete, date, dateTime, textarea, checkbox, button, upload files, list e radioButton
+The form-dynamic is a solution whith objectve is minimize the coding in forms, so one json you can have mutch components in forms in primeng as: input (text and number),  select, treeSelect, autocomplete, date, dateTime, textarea, checkbox, button, upload files, list e radioButton

 ## 3. Basic Usage 📑